 A vast majority of patients experienced avoidance symptoms (87.5%), while others acknowledged symptoms of intrusion (83.3%) and hyperarousal (75%).
 Out of all the age groups, PTSD symptoms were most severe in high school athletes and young adults, more specifically those aged 15-21 years old (P=.033).

 Females who went through the trauma experienced greater emotional consequences than males (P=.017).
-And finally, those with high athletic identities felt more emotionally shaken by the event but it was not statistically different from those without as much investment into their athleticism (P=.14)
+Finally, those with high athletic identities felt more emotionally shaken by the event but it was not statistically different from those without as much investment into their athleticism (P=.14)

 These findings suggest greater care needs to be made to help these patients on the psychological side of injury to meet their rehabilitation objectives.